Extreme heat, a risk accentuated by climate change

 Elderly people are increasingly dying from heat.
 The number of deaths linked to high temperatures observed among those over 65 has in fact increased by 85% between 2013 and 2022, compared to the period 1991-2000.
 In the absence of climate change and only taking into account demographic change, the increase would have been only 38%, shares the Lancet Countdown.

 Heat-related mortality is expected to increase.
-By 2050, the world could experience a 370% increase in these deaths in the event of global warming limited to 2°C. By the end of the century, the increase would even reach 683%.
-If men and women are counting on the protection of their health systems to protect them from the effects of climate change, they could nevertheless be disappointed.
-Indeed, the current warming of 1.14°C compared to the pre-industrial era is already putting a strain on certain health systems. “ 27% (141/525) of cities surveyed are concerned about health systems which are overwhelmed by the consequences of climate change », notes the report.
+By 2050, the world might experience a 370% increase in these deaths in the event of global warming limited to 2°C. By the end of the century, the increase would even reach 683%.
+If men and women are counting on the protection of their health systems to protect them from the effects of climate change, they might nevertheless be disappointed.
+Indeed, the current warming of 1.14°C compared to the pre-industrial era is already putting a strain on certain health systems. “ 27% (141/525) of cities surveyed are concerned regarding health systems which are overwhelmed by the consequences of climate change », notes the report.

 Heat also endangers the economic system. “ Exposure to heat also caused the loss of 490 billion potential working hours globally in 2022 », Calculate the authors.
 The increase reaches almost 42% compared to the last decade of the 1900s.